-Statement of conformity by the Management and Supervisory boards of BRAIN AG with the recommendations of the German Corporate Governance Code pursuant to Section 161 of the German Stock Corporation Act (AktG)
+Statement by the Management and Supervisory boards of the conformity of BRAIN AG with the German Corporate Governance Code (DCGK) pursuant to Section 161 (1) Clause 1 of the German Stock Corporation Act (AktG)

 - Number 3.8 (3): The Code recommends that in a D&O insurance policy (directors & officers liability insurance) for Supervisory Board members a deductible equivalent to at least 10 % of the loss up to a minimum of one and a half times the fixed annual compensation be agreed.
 BRAIN AG has taken out D&O insurance cover, although it currently includes no deductible for the Supervisory Board members.
 The company regards a deductible as generally unsuited to enhancing the quality of Supervisory Board activity, while at the same time it diminishes the attractiveness of the Supervisory Board mandate, making it more difficult to compete for suitably qualified candidates.